What is a Brownfield Investment?

 The new investor gets easy access to local knowledge from the skilled human resource already on the payrolls of the former company.
 He saves a lot of time, effort, and money as there is no need for intensive research to know and understand the work culture, needs, and demand patterns in the new country.

 Benefits to the Environment

-In some instances, such an investment is made on old, unused, and waste land of a former organization.
+In some instances, such an investment is made on the old, unused, and wasteland of a former organization.
 In several cases, such investment helps in the restoration of old, dilapidated factory structures and buildings.
-Thus, the Brownfield investment helps to restore the ecological balance and clean up the hazardous mess.
+Thus, the Brownfield investment helps restore the ecological balance and clean up the hazardous mess.

 Limitations of Brownfield Investment

 A Brownfield Investment is a type of FDI and may be controlled by a number of rules and regulations of the country where it is investing.
 Hence, despite having the set-up ready, the new business may have to again go through the chain of taking all the regulatory approvals in some cases.
 This can lead to a lot of wastage of time and monetary resources.